AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 ## Prerequisites

-`SampleTrackeR` depends on several external R packages that need to be installed and loaded.
+`SampleTrackeR` depends on a few external R packages that need to be installed and loaded.

 ```
 library(dplyr)
+library(tidyr)
 library(ggplot2)
 ```